tylerhcarter/tylerhcarter.github.io/_posts/2024-04-24-time-theology.md

 * Pauls says the "days are evil".
 Our time, by default, is spent sinfully - selfishly toiling for our own benefit.
 * But Paul also commands us to "\[make\] the most of your time" which literally translates to "redeeming your time" or "buying back your time" [^3]
 * We redeem our time by using it to give God glory.
-For instance in Deuteronomy 6, God instructs His people on how to spend their time - remembering Him, teaching about Him to our children, doing good in His sight, etc.
+For instance in Deuteronomy 6, God instructs His people on how to spend their time - remembering Him, teaching about Him to their children, doing good in His sight, etc.
 * Moses cries out in the Psalms for wisdom by being taught to "number our days".
 We were meant to make the most of the time we have here on Earth.
 * But we are not to use our time to make ourselves rich and famous.
-Instead, we are called to our time to do good works that bring God glory. [^3]
+Instead, we are called to use our time to do good works that bring God glory. [^3]

 **Where do you find yourself with "unredeemed" time?**